Medicare

 If you don’t qualify for an MSP or the LIS and you want to save money, you still have options:

-Over the next few years, some Medicare Part D prescription drug costs will go down thanks to the Inflation Reduction Act (signed into law in August 2022):
+Over the last few years, some Medicare Part D prescription drug costs have gone down:

-• You don’t have to pay for any vaccine covered by Medicare Part D (no deductible, co-pay, or other charge) starting on January 1, 2023.
+- Since January 1, 2023, you don’t have to pay for any vaccine covered by Medicare Part D (no deductible, co-pay, or other charge).

 Learn more about these and other changes coming in later years.